-Numeric grades achieved in Years One and Two are used to calculate and record a GPA for each student.
-The GPA is weighted by the number of credit hours in each included course and scaled to 100 points.
+For students who matriculated prior to July 2019, numeric grades achieved in Years One and Two are used to calculate and record a GPA for each student.
+The grade in numerically graded courses are weighted by the number of credit hours for those courses and a composite GPA is calculated and scaled to 100 points.
 All courses for which a final, numeric grade appears on the official transcript are included in the calculation.
 For students repeating all or part of an academic term, previously recorded grades will be included with new grades for the same courses.
+Students who are repeating the first or second year of the osteopathic medical curriculum will not have a grade point average recorded on their student transcript.